Skip to Main Content

 Clay County: Consistent, Incremental Improvements Over Years

-Clay County gets a green ranking because they have 90 percent coverage and it appears as if they are actively seeking improvement.
+Clay County gets a green ranking because they have 90 percent coverage and were awarded the $5 million ReConnect award.

 Household Density